Carb cycling: What is it and how does the diet work?

 But while the keto diet involves sticking to fixed percentages of macronutrients day after day, carb cycling is a more varied approach, with planned fluctuations in fat and carb intake.

-Fans of the method say carb cycling can enhance physical performance, “improve” body composition and help maintain desired weight.
-To date, however, no research studies have determined whether carb cycling is effective for achieving any such goals or maintaining results, Agyeman says.
+Fans of the method say carb cycling can enhance physical performance, “improve” body composition, and help maintain desired weight.
+To date, however, no research studies have determined whether carb cycling is effective for attaining any such goals or maintaining results, Agyeman says.

 What's the science behind carb cycling?

-The research community has little data on the efficacy of carb cycling, so much of the thinking behind this popular diet is anecdotal or theoretical, in some cases extrapolated from established information on how macronutrients are utilised in the body, notes Shoshana Pritzker, a sports nutritionist and registered dietitian.
+The research community has little data on the efficacy of carb cycling, so much of the thinking behind this popular diet is anecdotal or theoretical, notes Shoshana Pritzker, a sports nutritionist and registered dietitian.

 “Carbohydrates provide energy,” Pritzker says.
 “Because of that, it makes sense to consume them when we need them the most, which is before, during and after intense training or long workout sessions.”